-skin care essentials 10 Face Mask Mistakes You Could Be Making
+skin care essentials 10 Face Mask Mistakes You Should Stop Making, Stat

 It’s important that your face is clean before applying a face mask, but it’s also a must to have clean hands.
 You don’t want to transfer oils or bacteria from your hands to your face.
 So, don’t smooth a face mask on with your fingers unless you’ve given your hands an extra thorough cleansing first.
-Or for a hygienic and mess-free way to apply a face mask, try using a flat foundation brush or a face cleanser brush — which some will argue is the best way to apply a face mask.
+For a hygienic and mess-free way to apply a face mask try using a flat foundation brush or a face cleanser brush — which some will argue is the best way to apply a face mask.

 As with many other skin care products, when it comes to face masks, less is often more.
 A super-thick layer won’t result in a more effective masking session.
 Typically, you should only need to apply one even layer to your clean, dry skin.
 Your best bet is to follow the directions on the package of the specific mask you’re using.

 Quite often, sheet masks won't perfectly contour to your face.
 Instead of sucking it up and using the face mask as is, you can make it a better fit to avoid bubbles or uncovered areas on your skin.
-Grab a pair of scissors and snip off any excess, then pop it on as per usual.
+Grab a pair of scissors and snip off any excess, then pop it on and let it work its magic.

-When you put a face mask on, it can be easy to let your thoughts drift—and before you know it, quite a bit of time has passed.
 Unfortunately, leaving a mask on for an extended time won’t ensure it works better.
-If the mask has highly active ingredients in it like alpha hydroxy acid, leaving it on too long could even cause irritation.
+In fact, if the mask has highly active ingredients in it, like alpha hydroxy acid, leaving it on too long could even cause irritation.
 Always follow the time instructions on the packaging — and if you think you might forget, set a timer.

-You don’t have to reserve face masks for just special occasions.
+You don’t have to reserve face masks for special occasions.
 Depending on which one you’re using, your complexion might benefit from applying it more than just every so often.
 In fact, you may even want to consider using one up to three times a week.
-Check out the directions on the packaging to see how often you should use it — it can vary from product to product.
+Check out the directions on the packaging to see how often you should use it — it will vary from product to product.